brianbarbieri/blog/_pages/frontpage.md

 list_title: Posts
 ---

-Although the increase in entropy we as humankind are causing to the universe is neglectable.
-The rate at which this increase occurs is destructive to us and seems uncontrollable.
-With this blog I would like to talk about some of the ways we could slow down this increase and make this world livable for all of us.
-Although the general theme of these blog posts will be about permaculture, politics and sustainability, most of these posts will just contain my ramblings and where I write about my aggravations.
+Welcome to my blog, where the general theme of these blog posts will be about permaculture, politics and sustainability.
+As you will read on about my aggravations in these subjects, I will bring you along onto the journey of starting my own farm.
+In this journey I will start from scratch and bring you along in my study of finding a more sustainable system.